Managing Classical Processing Requirements for Quantum Error Correction: Fine-Grained Scheduling Policies

+Fine-grained scheduling determines when each logical qubit's syndromes (current and pending) are provided access to a decoder.
+If a policy starves qubits of decoding, its measured syndromes will accumulate, leading to longer decoding latencies (since the total size of the decoding problem increases with time).
+This thus necessitates fine-grained policies to ensure fair access to decoders for all qubits that are not involved in lattice surgery operations.

-\subheading{Longest Undecoded Sequence} To quantify the fairness of a decoder scheduling policy, we use `Longest Undecoded Sequence', which measures how well the decoders are servicing all logical qubits.
-A large undecoded sequence length implies that a qubit has been left undecoded for a long time -- increasing the memory consumed to store undecoded syndromes.
+\subheading{Longest undecoded sequence} To quantify the fairness of a fine-grained scheduling policy, we use a metric `\emph{Longest Undecoded Sequence}', which measures how well the decoders are servicing all logical qubits.
+A large undecoded sequence length implies that a qubit has been left undecoded for a long time.
+A qubit left undecoded for a long time will also require more processing from the decoder for it to be up to date with the latest syndrome.
 Figure~\ref{subfig:longest_undecoded} shows an example of determining the longest undecoded sequence length.

 Consider an arbitrary time slice $t$ in the execution of a quantum program.
 There are $N$ logical qubits and $M$ hardware decoders ($N > M$).
 All decoding scheduling policies will have two components: The first will assign the decoders necessary for all critical decodes $C$ in the time slice $t$.
 The second will assign all the remaining $M - C$ hardware decoders to the $N - C$ qubits based on the scheduling policy used.
 We now discuss three decoder scheduling policies (all policies are illustrated in Figure~\ref{subfig:mfd} -- Figure~\ref{subfig:mls}):